About Normal Sport

 Brand Strategy

-Jeff has a background in product design and has worked with teams designing and building apps and websites for six years with the folks at CrateBind.
-He loves building new things and has led design efforts for teams like Dude Perfect, Mizzen+Main and The Village Church.
-More personally he is a lifelong sports fan and will tell you that the 2011 Dallas Mavericks are the greatest team of all time.
+I have a background in product design and have worked with teams designing and building apps and websites for six years with the folks at CrateBind.
+I love building new things and have led design efforts for teams like Dude Perfect, Mizzen+Main and The Village Church.
+More personally I am a lifelong sports fan and will tell you that the 2011 Dallas Mavericks are the greatest team of all time.
 As the team’s least experienced golfer (by far), Normal Sport has been a great way to engage with the sport in a new and fresh way.
-He lives in Texas with his wife and two kids.
+I live in Texas with my wife and two kids.

 Profile image of Jeff Smith